Wife recalls trying to save officer killed in mass shooting

 Torres, a Raleigh police officer and former U.S. Marine, was inside his personal vehicle and about to leave for work when authorities said he was shot by a 15-year-old boy wearing camouflage clothing and firing a shotgun.

-Police said the teenager killed five people in all, including his older brother, during the Oct.
+Police said the teenager killed five people, including his older brother, during the Oct.
 13 rampage in the Hedingham neighborhood and along a nearby walking trail.
-While authorities continue to search for a motive, North Carolina’s capital city was still reeling nine days later and paying tribute to those who had died.
+While authorities continue to search for a motive, North Carolina’s capital city was still reeling days later — and paying tribute to those who had died.

-Speaking at Cross Assembly Church in Raleigh, Jasmin Torres recalled flashes of her husband’s final moments, which included hearing “cracks” that didn’t make sense at first.
+Speaking at Cross Assembly Church in Raleigh, Jasmin Torres recalled flashes of her husband’s final moments.

 “Finding you wounded with your life slipping away is a pain too hard to deal with,” she said.